definition of why

 • “Why do you have that accent?”

 • Frequently remind your friends that you consider them different, unusual, and strange.
-You must keep their self-esteem in check, or else they will have the strength to go out and find new friends and to have a life that may not include you.
+You must keep their self-esteem in check, or else they will have the strength to go out and find new friends and have the strength to have a life that may not include you.

 • Ask questions in a way that makes it obvious that NO answer will be acceptable to you.

 • Ask people to justify their personal statistics and decisions, especially the ones that don’t affect you.
 Imply that they even need reasons.
-Better yet, ask for justifications, but make it sound like you’re just innocently curious:
+Better yet, ask for justifications, but make it sound like you’re only after information or just innocently curious:

 • “Why did you leave that job?”